-Build a careers and technical education system to increase access to jobs with career advancement potential and that delivers the experiences and technical education system to increase access to jobs with career advancement potential and that delivers the experiences and technical education of the advance through in-work training.
-Initiation of the Academy within the Health and Social Care Economic Partnership's One Workforce programme will focus on the career progression ar development of people already working in the Health and Social Care sector in the District.
-The partnership has launched a new website to underpin to activity.
+Build a careers and technical education system to increase access to jobs with career advancement potential and that delivers the experiences and technical skills to secure entry to work and advance through in-work training.
+Initiation of the Academy within the Health and Social Care Economic Partnership's One Workforce programme will focus on the career progression and skills development of people already working in the Health and Social Care sector in the District.
+The partnership has launched a new website to underpin this activity.
 As our largest sector in terms of jobs this has the potential to have a significant impact on residual low skills issues.

 Managed By Phil Hunter

-Administered By 1att Findull
+Administered By Matt Findull

-Code & Title SR 14 SND SEND Services C
+Code & Title SR 14 SND SEND SR 14 SND SEND Services Description judge the effecti Families Act 201 The Ofsted inspe 1.
+Poor commu 2.
+The variable need.
+3. The inconsis 4.
+Children and people with 5.
+Education, I The LA provided 3.

-Description Between 7 and 11 March 2022, Ofsted and the Care Quality Commission (CQC) conducted a joint inspection of the local area of Bradford to judge the effectiveness of the district in implementing the disability and special education needs reforms as set out in the Children and Families Act 2014.
-The Ofsted inspection identify the following 5 areas of significant weakness Poor communication between stakeholders across education, health and care.
-The variable quality of EHC plans, including plans which do not fully describe the provision that children and young people with SEND need.
 The inconsistent delivery of the 0 to 19 health visiting, school nursing and specialist nursing services.
-Children and young people wait too long for assessments, treatment and diagnosis.
+4. Children and young people wait too long for assessments, treatment and diagnosis.
 There is insufficient support for children and young people with SEND who are waiting for provision, services, diagnosis or equipment.
-Education, health and care services do not work together well.
-The arrangements for joint commissioning are underdeveloped.
-The LA provided a Written Statement of Action (WSOA) Plan to address the above areas of weakness on the 21st of September 2022 that has been approved by Ofsted.
-The WSOA will be monitored every 90 days and the first meeting will be on the 06.01.2023.
-Impact

-Likelihood Impact

-District Yes Category Medium Critical

-Type of Risk Strategic Yes Risk Score 2 3

-Operational Yes Total Score 6

-Potential Effect of Risk The Local A

-Internal Controls Action is the pla Following the inspection, the district was asked to develop a written statement of action that sets out the 5 areas of significant weakness will be addressed.
+Likelihood Impact District Yes Category Medium Critical Type of Risk Strategic Yes Risk Score 2 3 Operational Yes Total Score 6 Potential Effect of Risk The Local A The CYPs SEND needs may not be effectively met.
+The Local Authority may not meet its statutory obligations.
+Negative impact on Local Authority's reputation with CYP/parents &amp; schools.
+Internal Controls Action is the plan Following the inspection, the district was asked to develop a written statement of action that sets out the 5 areas of significant weakness will be addressed.
 Action is the plan will be delivered through 5 work streams that takes a lead on each of the 5 areas.
 The members of the work streams include health, social care, parents, college and schools.
 These work stream report into the SEND Strategic Partnership Board.
 Assurance Mechanisms Quarterly p SEND Strategic Partnership Board (SSPB)established with clear ToRs providing governance over the four operational workstreams.
-Quarterly progress review meetings are held with the DFE and NHSE.
+Quarterly progress review meetings are held with the DfE and NHSE.
 The SSPB reports to the district wide Chidlren and Families Partnership board that provides governance.

-Date Reviewed 15.03.2023 15.03.2023

-Actions / Controls under development Development of Local Area SEF and improvement plan with supporting data and evidence across the Local Area-reviewed quarterly by SEND Strategic Partnership Board.
+Date Reviewed 15.03.2023 Actions / Controls under development Partnership Developme Coproduction Development of Local Area SEF and improvement plan with supporting data and evidence across the Local Area-reviewed quarterly by SEND Strategic Partnership Board.
 Development of a Health Data Dashboard to feed into LA dashboard.
-Coproduction and engagement plan across the Local Area.
-Continue to develop the multi-agency quality assurance work.